Crystal Palace fail in bid to get Tottenham clash postponed after Covid outbreak

 Both clubs announced the game would go ahead in its scheduled 3pm slot shortly before midday on Boxing Day.

-Former Arsenal captain Vieira, preparing for a return to north London, said on Friday: “We hope we are going to be OK but when you are looking at the number of cases around (the country), we start to be worried.

-“We had a couple of cases in our football club in the last couple of days.
-We try our best to prevent and avoid a situation but it is worrying because we don’t know how the next couple of days will go.”

-The festive calendar has been decimated by the virus, with Premier League games between Liverpool-Leeds, Wolves-Watford and Burnley-Everton already postponed while just 10 games across the Football League survived.
+The festive calendar has been decimated by the virus, with Premier League games between Liverpool-Leeds, Wolves-Watford and Burnley-Everton already postponed while just nine games across the Football League survived.

-Another League Two game scheduled for midweek has also been called off.
+Hull’s Sky Bet Championship match against Blackburn became the latest Boxing Day fixture to be postponed.

+The Tigers announced just over two hours before kick-off that the match – due to be televised by Sky Sports – would not go ahead due to positive cases in their squad.

 Leyton Orient announced Wednesday’s home clash against Newport has been postponed.